de-nel/FFT-Butterfly/README.md

-﻿# FFT_BUTTERFLY
+# FFT_BUTTERFLY

-# for INTEL CYCLONE V SOC FPGA
+## Notes

-# notes:
+- Synthesised on INTEL CYCLONE V SOC FPGA and working
-# #fft_butterfly is the top module
+- `fft_butterfly` is the top module
-# controller and datapath modules
+- Coded using a controller and datapath structure
-# Debounce slide switches with 50 Mhz clock
+- Debounce slide switches with 50 MHz clock
-#Only uses 1 Adder and 1 multiplier (aside from the counter in the debouncer)
+- Only uses 1 adder and 1 multiplier (aside from the counter in the debouncer)
-# twiddle factors stored in memory, but too small for Quartus to use block memory therefore stored in hardware as comb logic
+- Twiddle factors stored in memory; due to size limitations for Quartus block memory, they are implemented as combinational logic